Dal Lake: Transport connections

 Dal lake is engulfed in three directions by the foreshore and boulevard roads, which stretch along its banks and are dotted with several ghats.
 Shikaras act as water taxis to navigate within the Dal and can be hired from these ghats.
 The Dal lies within Srinagar and thus is well connected by road and air links.
 The nearest airport, which connects with other major cities in the country, is about 12.8 km away at Badgam.
 The nearest railway station is Srinagar railway station which is 18.8 km from Dal Lake.
 The National Highway NH1A connects the Kashmir valley with rest of the country.

+Legacy

+Salman Rushdie's Dull lake in his novel Harun and the Sea of Stories is a reference to the Dal lake.

+The scene depicting sexual intimacy between Musa and his girlfriend Tilo in Arundhati Roy's The Ministry of Utmost Happiness, takes place on a houseboat on the Dal lake.

+"Dupte Nunem," one of the famous songs of Aadil Gurezi, refers to the breeze of Dal lake.